DataDog/hiring-engineers/answers.md

 To do this we need to go to each individual graph and edit the time to 5 min.

 Take a snapshot of this graph and use the @ notation to send it to yourself.

+We need to right click on the graph and select "Annotate this graph"
 <img src="Images/annotate.png" width="600">

 <img src="Images/EmailGraph.png" width="600">